TheobaldLab/RegressionDiscontinuity/RegressionDiscontinuity.md

 </tbody>
 </table>

-Furthermore, with the same model specification, we can create bandwidth selection figure (Figure 7 in the paper).
-Codes are shown below.
+Furthermore, with the same model specification, we can create visualization (Figure 7 in the paper).
+Codes are shown below (Figure 7a as an example).

 ``` r
 # Figure 7a